dmarcwise/dmarc-wiki/src/lib/providers/mailchimp.svelte.md

 ### Without dedicated IP

-Mailchimp is **not capable** of sending SPF-aligned emails, meaning that Mailchimp mail servers won't use your domain name in the `Envelope From` (or `Return-Path`) of email messages.
+By default, Mailchimp is **not capable** of sending SPF-aligned emails, meaning that Mailchimp mail servers won't use your domain name in the `Envelope From` (or `Return-Path`) of email messages.

 In this situation it's not possible to achieve DMARC compliance via SPF with Mailchimp.